 Travel photography incorporates many other areas of photography.
 Street, landscape and architecture are all part and parcel of what travel photography is.

 It is the feeling of a time and place.
 Some images remain timeless, others reflect the moment in which it was taken, portraying the land and its people.

 Photographing while traveling covers such a wide variety of subjects in wildly different circumstances.

 Travel photographers need to have many adaptable skills and versatile nature.

-Successful travel photographers need skills that far surpass photographic knowledge.
+Successful professional photographers need skills that far surpass photographic knowledge.
 They need rigorous organization, a dab hand at researching and planning.

 To be outgoing and social is also an advantage.
 It’ll make it easier to get portraits of people you encounter on your travels.